hnjaman/currency-rate-exchange-service/readme.md

 ````
 git clone https://github.com/hnjaman/currency-rate-exchange-service.git
 ````
-In your current directory ``social-media`` directory will be created.
+In your current directory ``currency-rate-exchange-service`` directory will be created.

 ### 2. What to install in your environment
 1. Java 8 or higher version